-The list goes on.
+These are just some of the best soft skills training topics but the list goes on.
 It’s easy to see why so many companies of all sizes embrace soft skills training for their teams.
 Imagine how much easier it is to work in a team where everyone understands conflict management and interpersonal communication, for example.
 And how much more your employees can achieve with a well-trained service mentality and solid time management skills.

 Digital culture is such a huge part of daily life now.
 New technologies make online experiences more and more lifelike.
-Think of how instant messaging, social media and online shopping now blur the boundary between online and offline.
+Think of how instant messaging, social media, and online shopping now blur the boundary between online and offline.

 Here are three ideas for using e-learning to meet your company’s soft skills training needs.

 This approach encourages employees to imagine real-life situations.
 By responding to realistic scenarios, they learn by doing.
-Practicing soft-skills this way in a low-pressure e-learning environment helps learners internalize useful skills and establish good habits.
+Practicing soft skills this way in a low-pressure e-learning environment helps learners internalize useful skills and establish good habits.